keyflight/NFT-Metadata-Standard-CIP/nftMetaStandard.md

 ## Considerations

 That being said, we have unique metadata link to a token and can always prove that with 100% certainty.
-No one else can manipulate the link except if the policy allows it to (update mechanism).
+No one else can manipulate the link except if the policy allows it to (update mechanism, see ).

 ## Specification